ardok/ardok.github.io/sudoku/README.md

 CSS styles?
 ---
-Using Roboto font.
+* Using Roboto font.
 Tried to use a bit of material design :P
+* Mobile-first styles, can be seen by the media query (all and min-width 768px).
+Why 768?
+Because that's tablet portrait width in general.

 Modules?
 ---